Southwest Growth & Development

 These projects include:

-1. Watermain extension from Pogadl Park to Broadway Rise
+- Watermain looping between Pogadl Park and Broadway Rise

-3. Sanitary trunk main extension from Beacon Hill to south annexed land
+- Sanitary trunk main extension from Brookstone Drive at Beacon Hill Drive to Memorial Trail (south annexed land)

-Watermain extension from Pogadl Park to Broadway Rise
+Watermain looping from Pogadl Park to Broadway Rise

 The watermain will run along the south side of Memorial Trail.
-It will tie into exiting water stubs located at:
+It will tie into existing water stubs located at:

-• A stub located near the existing transfer station south of Sixty West
+- A stub located south of Sixty West and west of 60 Street

 Installation will be completed in two methods:

-• Sections through pipeline rights-of-ways and wetlands will be directionally drilled
+- Sections through oil and gas pipeline rights-of-ways and wetlands will be directionally drilled

 All this work will be done in such a way to minimize impacts to the existing landscapes and trees.
 Once completed, this watermain will provide the following:

-This work is scheduled to begin during the week of July 13, 2026 and will continue until completed in the fall of 2026.
+This work is scheduled to begin during the week of August 4, 2026 and will continue until completed in the fall of 2026.
+The water main along Memorial Trail will be installed primarily along the south ditch with efforts to minimize disturbance to treed areas.
+The minor tree clearing required to complete construction is scheduled to be completed the week of August 10.
 Work will begin east of 60 Street with work west of 60 Street beginning once the Sylvan Lake Gulls baseball season and activities have been completed.

 This project also contributes to our Sustainable Water Project.